eKYC & IDA Working Group - Charter

 3) Scope

-• A mechanism to request and provide verified claims about both natural and legal persons
+• A mechanism to represent, request and provide claims about the authority a natural person may have to act for another natural or legal person

 • Not making breaking changes to existing OpenID Connect specifications